Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode Representation: Introduction

 \section{Introduction}

-Metasurfaces are collections of interacting subwavelength scatterers, typically operating near resonance.
-By carefully designing the geometry and arrangement of these scatterers, metasurfaces can engineer effective constitutive relations.
-They are also versatile in shaping and manipulating electromagnetic waves for various applications, including imaging and analog computing \cite{silva_performing_2014}.
-Metalenses are one common class of metasurfaces, in which the unit cells are designed to impart a specific, position-dependent phase shift to transmitted light, resulting in a global focusing effect.
-Accurate simulation of metasurfaces and metalenses, with efficient use of time and memory, is crucial for understanding their fundamental properties and optimizing their performance.
+Metasurfaces are collections of interacting subwavelength scatterers, typically operating near resonance \cite{holloway_overview_2012}.
+By carefully designing the geometry and arrangement of these scatterers, metasurfaces can engineer a wide class of effective constitutive relations \cite{pfeiffer_metamaterial_2013}.
+They are also versatile in shaping and manipulating electromagnetic waves for various applications, including analog computing \cite{silva_performing_2014}, biosensors \cite{altug_advances_2022}, and imaging \cite{chen_review_2016}.
+Metalenses are one common class of metasurfaces, in which the unit cells are designed to impart a specific, position-dependent phase shift to transmitted light, resulting in a global focusing effect \cite{yu_flat_2014}.
+The accurate simulation of metasurfaces and metalenses, with efficient use of time and memory, is crucial for both understanding their fundamental properties \cite{choi_realization_2024} and optimizing their performance \cite{kang_large-scale_2024}.

-Metasurfaces design often relies on the ``unit cell” approximation \cite{yu_flat_2014,aieta_multiwavelength_2015}.
+Metasurfaces design often relies on the ``unit cell” approximation \cite{yu_flat_2014,aieta_multiwavelength_2015,lalanne_prehistory_2023}.
 This approach constructs a library of the electromagnetic response of meta-atoms, such as disks, pillars, or nanofins, as a function of a design parameter, like the disk radius, pillar height, or the nanofin orientation, assuming the structure to be locally periodic.
-Unfortunately, the “unit-cell” approach has several limitations: the most critical limitation is the assumption that the interaction between adjacent meta-atoms is similar to that in periodic arrays, which necessitates a slowly changing structure.
-This constraint limits the design space, resulting in narrow-bandwidth operation, low efficiencies and many types of non-ideality.
+Then, the contributions of the different “unit-cell” are combined by linear superposition.
+Unfortunately, the “unit-cell” approach has several limitations: the most critical limitation is the assumption that the interaction between adjacent meta-atoms is assumed equal to that in periodic arrays, which necessitates a slowly changing structure.
+This constraint limits the design space, resulting in narrow-bandwidth operation, low efficiencies, and many types of non-ideality.